php-slang/php-slang-docs/docs/00_Introduction/06_FAQ.md

 Place an issue on [Github](https://github.com/php-slang/php-slang/issues) so we know it exists.
 It will be fixed ASAP.

-## I want to use it in commercial project
+## I want to use it in a commercial project
 Feel free - it's distributed under [MIT License](../-00_General/-00_License.md).

 ## When feature X will be available?